Leon Tourian: Aftermath

 After the killing, American Armenian followers of the Armenian Apostolic Church became split between local churches affiliated with the Catholicosate of All Armenians (Mother See of Holy Etchmiadzin), located at the time in Soviet Armenia, and those affiliated with the Catholicosate of Cilicia, in Antelias, near Beirut, Lebanon, though the liturgy has stayed the same.
 Individual congregations became either entirely Dashnak or anti-Dashnak in their membership, with forcible expulsions and violent fights in some instances.
 For decades to come, Armenians of the Dashnak persuasion would hold the nine Dashnak defendants to be innocent scapegoats and Archbishop Tourian to be a traitor to his nation, while non-Dashnak Armenians would consider the nine suspects and the entire Dashnak party responsible for the crime.
 After the death of Tourian, his followers blocked other Armenian believers from entering churches, due to their supposed resistance to Soviet Armenia, highlighting the growth of political sectarianism within the diaspora.

 At present there are two Armenian church structures in the United States: the Mother See of Holy Etchmiadzin, which is divided into the Eastern and Western Dioceses of the Armenian Church of America; and the Holy See of Cilicia, which is divided into the Eastern and Western Prelacies of the Armenian Apostolic Church of America.

-The murder of Tourian provides an example of an international sectarian conflict along political lines within the same sect.
+The murder of Tourian by political extremists provides an example of an international sectarian conflict along political lines within the same sect.
 In the Armenian diaspora there were different political ambitions about alignment with either the Mother See of Holy Etchmiadzin or the Catholicosate of Cilicia, leading to a 'sectarianization' and ultimately division of the diaspora.